2019 Singapore Grand Prix: Race

-After the front-running cars had cleared the midfield cars on lap 34, the order was Vettel, Leclerc, Verstappen, Hamilton, Bottas, Albon, Giovinazzi, Ricciardo, Hülkenberg and Lando Norris.
+After the front-running cars had cleared the midfield cars on lap 34, the order was Vettel, Leclerc, Verstappen, Hamilton, Bottas, Albon, Giovinazzi, Ricciardo, Hülkenberg and Lando Norris (McLaren).
 Ricciardo attempted an overtake on Giovinazzi, with the two cars colliding.
 Giovinazzi was pushed off the track and lost places to Hülkenberg and Norris, whilst Ricciardo suffered a puncture causing him to drop down the order and forcing a pit stop at the end of the lap.
 He emerged from the pits in 18th place.
-On lap 34, Romain Grosjean attempted to overtake Russell around the outside of turn eight.
+On lap 34, Romain Grosjean (Haas) attempted to overtake Russell around the outside of turn eight.
 Grosjean clipped the left rear of Russell's car, causing the Williams to swerve into the outside wall.
 This marked Willams' first retirement of the season and the first retirement of Russell's career.
 The incident brought out the safety car as the Williams was cleared from the track.
 Grosjean suffered a damaged front wing, making a pit stop at the end of the lap for a replacement and dropping him to 18th place.
 The stewards later deemed the collision a racing incident, and no action was taken.

 Racing resumed on lap 41.
 Lance Stroll, running in 13th place, clipped the inside of the wall at turn 17, causing a puncture and front wing damage.
 He returned to the pits and emerged last of the running cars in 19th.
 On lap 43, Stroll's teammate Sergio Pérez pulled over to the side of the track from tenth place after suffering an oil leak.
 The safety car was brought out whilst the marshals removed Pérez's stranded car.
-Racing resumed again on lap 48, on lap 50 Daniil Kvyat attempted an overtake for twelfth place on the inside of Kimi Räikkönen at turn one.
+Racing resumed again on lap 48, on lap 50 Daniil Kvyat (Toro Rosso) attempted an overtake for twelfth place on the inside of Kimi Räikkönen (Alfa Romeo) at turn one.
 The cars made contact through their front wheels and the impact broke the suspension of Räikkönen's car.
 The incident brought out the third safety car of the race.